bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 The audio for this bumper-sized tidbit is spread across two podcast episodes

-INSERT FIRST AUDIO HERE
+<audio controls src="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/PBS_2026_01_27.mp3?autoplay=0&loop=0&controls=1">Your browser does not support HTML 5 audio 🙁</audio>

+You can also <a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/PBS_2026_01_27.mp3" >Download the MP3</a>

+Read an unedited, auto-generated transcript with chapter marks:  <a href="https://podfeet.com/transcripts/PBS_2026_01_27.html">PBS_2026_01_27</a>

-The second podcast episode will be released shortly, so stay subscribed 😉
+The second podcast episode will be released shortly, so stay subscribed 😉.
+It will start at the heading entitled [Reusing the Docker image](#reusing-the-docker-image).

 ## Problem to Be Solved: Dependency Chaos